keepassxreboot/keepassxc-browser/README.md

 - action - `test-associate`, `associate`, `get-logins`, `get-logins-count`, `set-login`...
 - message - Encrypted message, base64 encoded
 - nonce - 24 bytes long random data, base64 encoded.
 This must be the same when responding to a request.
+- clientID - 24 bytes long random data, base64 encoded.
+This is used to identify different browsers if multiple are used with proxy application.

 ### change-public-keys
 Request: